terra-money/docs/docs/Concepts/Fees.md

 | [Stability fee](#stability-fees) | UST<>ANC, Wallet transfers, etc.  | All other transactions using Terra stablecoins. |

 :::tip No stacked network fees
-While all transactions charge gas, single transactions will not have overlapping fees on Terra Station.
+While all transactions charge gas, single transactions do not have overlapping fees on Terra Station.
 For example, a Terra stablecoin denomination swap charges a gas fee and a Tobin tax but not a spread fee or a stability fee.
 :::

 ## Gas